Skip to main content

 June 15Deadline to Submit Housing Registration Form

-June 27Graduate: Deadline to Accept or Decline Housing and Dining Assignment
+June 27Graduate: Accept or Decline Housing and Dining Assignment

 July 15Complete All Financial Aid Requirements